 2. CPM (cost-per-thousand impressions)

 In a CPM model, advertisers set their bids for each 1000 ad impressions.
-The CPM model implies that a publisher will earn revenue each time an ad is served and viewed by a user.
+The CPM model implies that a publisher will earn revenue each time a user serves and views an ad.

 In Google AdSense, CPC ads and CPM ads compete with each other.
 The ad which is expected to earn the most revenue for the publisher gets displayed.